ldself/01-TradingWithMomentum/README.md

 ## Getting Started

-This notebook was built in VS Code and uses the Python 3.12.3 library.
+The project_1_starter.ipynb notebook was modified in VS Code and uses the Python 3.12.3 library.
 A requirements.txt file is included.
 Libraries can be installed by installing the contents of this file or by executing the first line of the notebook.